cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 Our application requires that the FLP is "fully linear" in the sense defined in
 {{BBCGGI19}} As a practical matter, what this property implies is that, when run on a share of the input and proof, the query-generation algorithm outputs a share of the verifier message.
-Furthermore, the "zero-knowledge" property of the FLP system ensures that the verifier message reveals nothing about the input's validity.
+Furthermore, the "strong zero-knowledge" property of the FLP system ensures that the verifier message reveals nothing about the input's validity.
 Therefore, to decide if an input is valid, the Aggregators will run the query-generation algorithm locally, exchange verifier shares, combine them to recover the verifier message, and run the decision algorithm.

 An FLP is executed by the prover and verifier as follows: